What Is a Dot Physical?

 Conclusion

 Going for a DOT physical examination might sound scary at first, but it is a straightforward process if you have a clean health record.
 Even if you have a medical condition that disqualifies you from driving, you can still apply for exemptions from the FMCSA.
 Above all, always remember that the DOT physical exam is not a “gotcha” kind of test.
 Nobody is out to get you.
 The examiners are just professionals trying to keep you and others on the road safe.
+You can also check out our hazmat truck driver jobs page which we update regularly.

 If you want to work with a company that cares about the driver’s overall health and wellbeing, HMD Trucking is the place for you.
 Our personalized approach to trucking makes us the favorite destination for drivers (with at least 6 months of CDL A experience).
 Apply with us now to start your trucking adventure!